 In addition it is strongly recommended that researchers provide periodic BLOGS with photos from the field suitable for posting on the Pangolin Consortium web site and those supported by member institutions.

 Visitor surveys, training (except for foreign researchers) and travel (except to bring foreign researchers to meetings) are not appropriate for this fund.
 Salaries/stipends are not eligible for funding (with the exception of locally hired support staff in project countries).
 Organizational overhead costs are also not to be included in funding proposals.

-To apply for a Pangolin Consortium Grant ONLINE, please fill out the digital application online.
+To apply for a Pangolin Consortium Grant ONLINE, please fill out the digital application online, which will become active his link will become active on March 1, 2019.
 This is the preferred way to apply.

 Keep a copy of your application for your records.
 You’ll be emailed a digital copy after submission.
 If funded. we may ask you to provide specific information from the completed application as proof that funds will be sent to the correct party.

 Contact Us If you have any questions, comments, or concerns.